 - Better understanding of typefaces and different ways of visually integrating text and image

-To develop over time without overloading my RSI
+I would like to develop the following skills over time without overloading my RSI:

 - Animation with adobe animate – practice and watching and analysing more flash animation (explored to some extent in Visual Research Module)

 - Video integration – I need to update my skills with video filming and Adobe Premiere, then integration with Animate and/or After Effects

 - E-books with Animate and/or InDesign and/or Acrobate – my skills here are currently very clunky.
 Partly because of limitations with the software itself in what they will do, and limits to the degree to which the most interesting animation is accurately replicated across different platforms and devices.

 Graphic Design and InDesign: Assignment 3 and 4

 Skills developed that were not foreseen in 2019